krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 * Inner shareable
 * Outer shareable

-*Non-shareble* memory is, as the name suggest, memory not used for communcations and therefore there is not need to maintain cache coherency for that memory.
+*Non-shareable* memory is, as the name suggest, memory not used for communcations and therefore there is not need to maintain cache coherency for that memory.